 Early Origins of the Broadrik family

 The surname Broadrik was first found in Carlow (Irish: Cheatharlach) a small landlocked area located in the province of Leinster in the South East of Ireland, where they were descended from the Ryans, Lords of Idrone, more specifically from Bruader or Bruadaran an Irish Prince of the Heremon line.
 His name was derived from the Irish "bruadair" which means "a dream."

-Important Dates for the Broadrik family
+Early History of the Broadrik family

 This web page shows only a small excerpt of our Broadrik research.
 Another 63 words (4 lines of text) covering the years 1660, 1627, 1711, 1692, 1693, 1695, 1699, 1654, 1730, 1692, 1693, 1703, 1713, 1656, 1728, 1660, 1728, 1660, 1660, 1641, 1653 and 1670 are included under the topic Early Broadrik History in all our PDF Extended History products and printed products wherever possible.